What is a PSI International Coordinator?

 - The Volunteer must keep confidential any identifying information regarding the families that Coordinator us.
 You must not share with others any names, occupations, or locations that might identify your Coordinator, unless you get specific permission for the sake of advocacy that the Coordinator has requested.

 - The Volunteer must do his or her best to provide a professional, non-judgmental, and informed service to those who make Coordinator and to the larger community.
 Respond to people who email or call you in a timely fashion, even if you don’t have resources for them.
 If you need time to research resources for them, make contact first and let them know you are working on it.
 You can let them know that you are checking with others, but offer social/emotional support in the meantime.

-- If Volunteers feel unsure of their ability to perform their tasks in a professional and timely manner, it is imperative that they contact the Executive Director or the PSI Office manager to make use of the needed support.
+- If Volunteers feel unsure of their ability to perform their tasks in a professional and timely manner, it is imperative that they contact the PSI International Coordinator Program Manager, L.C.
+De Shay, to make use of the needed support.